 - 1 cup dried cranberries - soak in hot water

-- 2 cups water at room temperature
+- 1 cup water at room temperature add ¼ cup water if needed

 - 3 tablespoons honey